Appearance

 corral project open <project>

-Open the project's .test domain in your default browser.
+Open the project's .test domain in your browser.

 sh